ndiayesamba1996/restyled.io/Adding-a-Restyler.md

 ## Publish

-Once I accept this Pull Request (and master auto-deploys), your Restyler will be available.
+Once I accept this Pull Request to `restyler` (and master auto-deploys), your Restyler will be available.
 The last step is to update [this wiki](https://github.com/restyled-io/restyled.io/wiki/Available-Restylers).